Professor Bass May Have Found Another Way to Help Brain Injured Victims

 This new brain temperature measuring device can prove to be very beneficial in other traumatic brain injury accidents.
 Not only will an increase in brain temperature be detected earlier indicating that there is a problem, it is also a non-invasive monitoring system.
 Since there is no break in the skin or skull, the risk of a hospital acquired infection is dramatically reduced.

-Since 1958, the nationally known Philadelphia Beasley catastrophic injury law firm has been successfully litigating traumatic brain injury (TBI's) cases with documented results.
+Since 1958, our nationally known catastrophic injury law firm has been successfully litigating traumatic brain injury (TBI) cases with documented results.
 Our law firm is a nationally recognized catastrophic injury and wrongful death law firm that has awarded over $2 billion for our clients.
 In addition to our experienced attorneys, we also have on staff two physicians and four registered nurses.
-Our collective knowledge assisted in obtaining two of the largest medical negligence verdicts in Pennsylvania history, $100 million and $55 million, as well as countless other multimillion dollar judgments and settlements.
+Our collective knowledge assisted in obtaining two of the largest medical negligence verdicts in Pennsylvania history, $100 million and $55 million, as well as countless other multi-million dollar judgments and settlements.

 We really do understand how a traumatic brain injury can not only affect the injured person, but the family as well.
-If you or a loved one has suffered a brain injury, please feel free to contact one of our specialized brain injury team members at (215) 866-2424 for a free, no risk, confidential consultation or contact us online at www.beasleyfirm.com.
+If you or a loved one has suffered a brain injury, please feel free to contact one of our specialized brain injury team members at (215) 866-2424 for a free, no risk, confidential consultation or contact us online.